mehulagg/gitlab/doc/administration/logs.md

 previously listed components, it's helpful to simultaneously gather multiple logs and statistics from a GitLab instance.

-### GitLabSOS

-If performance degradations or cascading errors occur that can't readily be attributed to one of the previously listed GitLab components, [GitLabSOS](https://gitlab.com/gitlab-com/support/toolbox/gitlabsos/) can provide a perspective spanning all of Omnibus GitLab.
-For more details and instructions to run it, see [the GitLabSOS documentation](https://gitlab.com/gitlab-com/support/toolbox/gitlabsos/#gitlabsos).

-NOTE: **Note:**
-GitLab Support likes to use this custom-made tool.

 ### Briefly tail the main logs

 If the bug or error is readily reproducible bug or error, save the main GitLab logs